 Ketone bodies, ketogenesis and ketosis are all parts of a cyclical system that our bodies use in certain circumstances – like when the liver is processing an abundance of fat and very low carbohydrate quantities.

 People have been inducing dietary ketosis – either through choice or lack of it – for so long that the timescale is practically irrelevant.
-Put it this way, the ketogenic diet is not a post-millennial invention.
+Put it this way, the keto diet is not a post-millennial invention.

 For anybody that’s heard bits and pieces about keto but doesn’t really understand it, or those who want a completely unbiased opinion about the pros and cons of following a ketogenic diet, then this article is offering to you.